elaoh/elaoh.github.io/_pages/about.md

 ---

 Hi, thank you for visiting my online portfolio.\
-I am Enrico Laoh, welcome to my homepage and please do not hestitate to [contact me] (mailto:elaoh@okstate.edu) if you need more information about me.
+I am Enrico Laoh, welcome to my homepage and please do not hestitate to [contact me](mailto:elaoh@okstate.edu) if you need more information about me.

 My Expertise
 ------